The Frizzled Leek

 1. Place hibiscus into a spice grinder and pulse until coarsely chopped.
 You can also roughly chop with a knife.

-2. In a small saucepan combine hibiscus, maple syrup, and water.
+2. Mix hibiscus, maple syrup, and water in a small saucepan.
 Bring to a boil and turn off the heat.
 Cover with a lid and let steep for 15 minutes.

 3. Strain hibiscus simple syrup through a fine-mesh strainer.
 Press the hibiscus flowers with a spoon to get every last drop.